chasedotai/starter-static-site/src/content/rabbit-holes.md

 # Rabbit Holes 🕳️

-These are the various topics I've gone deep on.
-Each one represents hours of research, experimentation, and learning.
-Feel free to dive in!
+These are topics I always return to.
+I keep thinking and learning and writing more about them.

 <!-- Blog posts will be automatically inserted here by the build script -->